teuben/teunix/Install/Windows11.md

 ### Github

 Nothing matches the App store now.
 Just go to github desktop.
 Also on desktop.github.com and download.
-Once logged in, and authenticated (2FA now), it needs to auteh
+Once logged in, and authenticated (2FA now), it needs to authenticate

+### Git for Windows

+Software Carpentry has a procedure to use https://gitforwindowns.org:

+* download

 ### Drive for Desktop